Michael Stadler from Osteopathy Central wants to know which financial ratios he should take into account when choosing a stock.

 As a stock selection principle, it is important to focus on the value rank, because your decision isn’t based on emotions but on positive financial facts.

 That being said, there are also cases where you have to think for yourself.
-One example are companies that we expect to develop differently than is generally assumed.
+One example is companies that we expect to develop differently than is generally assumed.